josevnz/home_nmap/tutorial/README.md

 ```

-The code got a little more verbose due the argument parsing and UI handling but not too much.
+The code got a little more verbose due the argument parsing and the user interface updates handling, but not too much.

 Let's see an example against 127.0.0.1:

 ![](home_scan.png)

-If you are curious how the resulting report looks like:
+If you are curious how the resulting report looks like when passing the --report flag:

 ```json=
 {